-Art Objects is a book for readers who relish language, the sound of it, its rhythm.
+Art Objects is a book for readers who relish language, its rhythm and its sounds.
 In other words, the art of the written word.
 In it Jeanette Winterson explores the idea of literature as art in a series of essays, using examples of the literature which she admires: the modernists, especially Virginia Woolf and Gertrude Stein.

 I did wonder if I'd get much out of the book, since the only reading I have in common with Winterson is Woolf's Mrs. Dalloway, Winterson's own books, and Shakespeare.
 But I didn't let it put me off, and neither should you.
 This is a book that oozes love of literature.